Indoor Air Quality Testing

 Q: When will I receive my report?

-A: The laboratory report is usually available 14 days after sampling.
+A: The laboratory report is usually available 21 working days after sampling.
 The report will be emailed to you separately.
 It will contain a link to a secure site, where the report can be viewed and downloaded.
 The reports are provided in PDF format.

 It is most important that the laboratory has time to analyse the tests fully to provide an accurate and informative report.
 We therefore do not make commitments to have the report fast tracked.
 We are very aware that clients are working within a strict timeline and that it is important that reports are received in a timely fashion.
 We provide an efficient service and always provide our reports within the quoted time scale, as client reviews confirm